DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columnFixing/texts/texts.md

 ---
 ---
 ##### shortDescription
-Contains options that specify texts for column fixing commands in the context menu of a column header.
+Contains properties that specify texts for column fixing commands in the context menu of a column header.

 ---